 The cloud platform provider should provide a catalog of services and systems available to users via the cloud.

-The cloud platform provider should offer methods and systems to analyse costs associated with users and accessed resources.
-Facilitates optimisation of usage to deliver maximum cost efficiencies.
+The cloud platform provider should offer methods and systems to analyze costs associated with users and accessed resources.
+Facilitates optimization of usage to deliver maximum cost efficiencies.

 Disaster Recovery and Data Backups

 The cloud platform provider must provide the full array of disaster recovery and system/data backups needed to ensure business continuity.